mean-machine-gc/ubi-framework/meta-language/index.md

 ---
 # Meta-Language

 ## A Ubiquitous Vocabulary for Software Behavior

 The Ubi meta-language establishes a shared vocabulary for describing software behavior with precision across every stage of development.
-It addresses the fundamental challenge of maintaining consistency between business requirements and technical implementation.
+It addresses the fundamental challenge of maintaining consistency between business requirements and technical implementation through executable specifications.

 ## The Foundation of Software Behavior